TeamSTEP/catch.io-docs/marketing-strategy.md

 To form a solid marketing strategy for any project, we must first define what the project will be in terms of market data.

-Catch.io is an **indie slow-paced** 2D **online battle-royal** catch game that is focused on stealth, strategy with some action.
+Witch One is an **indie slow-paced** 2D **online battle-royal** catch game that is focused on stealth, strategy with some action.
 This project aims to launch on platforms that have great **accessibility** bush as mobile devices and browser applications.
 We expect the majority of the players to be in the **niche** category.

 ## Target Market